HireTea

 Built for hourly and entry-level applicants: enter the role, one real experience, and your strongest fit.
 HireTea turns that into a resume bullet, a why-this-company answer, and a short interview answer.

-Theme Park/Airline Frontline Uses "Employee" language reserve schedule, weekends, holidays, irregular hours
+Theme Park/Airline Frontline Uses "Employee" language reserve schedule, weekends, holidays, irregular hours, station shifts

 Resume bullet